MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/xbox-integrated-multiplayer/xim-reservations.md

 All devices are informed that the player has a new team index value in effect when they're provided a xim_player_team_index_changed_state_change for that player.
 If the chat target configuration is currently `xim_chat_targets::same_team_index_only`, then other players with that same new team index will begin hearing voice and being provided text chat (privacy and policy permitting) from the changing player and vice versa.
 Players with the old team index will stop exchanging such chat communication.

-If the chat target configuration is currently `xim_chat_targets::all_players`, then team index has no impact on who can chat with whom.
+If the chat target configuration is currently `xim_chat_targets::all_players`, the team index has no impact on who can chat with whom.

 ## Removing players from a XIM network managed using out-of-band reservations